-The newsletter is available on our website, and via the Connect App (check the Term Planner for dates).
+The newsletter is sent out via Seesaw and the Connect Apps (check the Term Planner for dates).
 Our school newsletters contain updates from the P & C and provide parents with information on community events and/or information from local sporting clubs.